mmurphy2k/customer_banking/README.md

 2. **clear_screen()**

-       """This function will clear the screen beofre prompting the users for inputs.
+       """This function will clear the screen before prompting the users for inputs.
        """

 3. **validate_number()**